-TROMPA will use standard data formats for the various data types (audio, video, music scores, images).
+TROMPA uses standard data formats for the various data types (audio, video, music scores, images) considered.
 The selected format should satisfy the following criteria:

-- Preserve data quality: Existing data as well as the crowd contributions and automatic annotations will be stored in the formats and under the license that their authors originally provided. - Meet scientific standards: Data and metadata will be stored in standard formats widely accepted by the scientific community.
-For instance annotations will be stored using standard formats such as JSON, YAML or JAMS2, and Semantic Web formats such as RDF and JSON-LD, music scores in Music Encoding Initiative (MEI). - Space requirements: whenever possible, data will be represented in lossless file formats (such as FLAC for audio) in order to have an archival copy of data that we collect and generate.
-This will increase space requirements but will ensure the integrity of our data. - Accessible to the general public: Data will be stored in formats that can be accessed by free licence software.
+- Preserve data quality: Existing data as well as the crowd contributions and automatic annotations are stored in the formats and under the license that their authors originally provided. - Meet scientific standards: Data and metadata are stored in standard formats widely accepted by the scientific community.
+For instance, music scores are stored in the Music Encoding Initiative (MEI) format.
+The output of automated tools use standard formats such as JSON, YAML or JAMS.
+Annotations are represented using the W3C Web Annotation data model and be made available via Semantic Web formats such as RDF and JSON-LD. - Space requirements: whenever possible, data isrepresented in lossless file formats (such as FLAC for audio) in order to have an archival copy of data that we collect and generate.
+This will increase space requirements but ensures the integrity of our data. - Accessible to the general public: Data will be stored in formats that can be accessed by free and open source software.
+There will be no need for proprietary software unless absolutely necessary.